gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 setup of the SCTP association.
 Key management and application traffic is multiplexed using the PPID.
 The dedicated PPID 4242 is used for key management.
-The key management function uses a keys API to key the Chunk protection operation function.
-Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defined in a separate document {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
+The key management function uses an API to key the Chunk protection operation function.
+Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defined in separate documents, e.g. {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.

 When the endpoint authentication and key establishment has been completed, the association is considered to be secured and the ULP is